go-gitea/gitea/docs/content/doc/installation/from-package.en-us.md

 # Installation from package

-## Debian

-Although there is a package of Gitea in Debian's [contrib](https://wiki.debian.org/SourcesList), it is not supported directly by us.

-Unfortunately, the package is not maintained anymore and broken because of missing sources.
-Please follow the [deployment from binary]({{< relref "from-binary.en-us.md" >}}) guide instead.

-Should the packages get updated and fixed, we will provide up-to-date installation instructions here.

 ## Alpine Linux

 Alpine Linux has gitea in its community repository.
 It follows the latest stable version.